 The world is set for a geopolitical struggle over food.
-With the acquisition of the iconic American pork producer Smithfield Foods, a Chinese company now owns 1 in 4 pigs raised in the U.S.
+With the acquisition of the iconic American pork producer Smithfield Foods, a Chinese company

 The Foster Farms chicken processing plant on Cherry Avenue in Fresno, Calif., is one of three plants linked to a salmonella outbreak that has sickened at least 338 people across the country.Craig Kohlruss/The Fresno Bee via Associated Press Each month, the U.S. Department of Agriculture publishes a list calling out chicken processing plants across the

 Fotokon/Shutterstock.com An outbreak of an especially strong form of salmonella has sickened hundreds of people in 20 states.
 But how it happened largely has remained a mystery.
 Here’s what we know about some of the more pressing questions surrounding the outbreak.
 Have other questions?
 Email the reporter at email@example.com.
 What led to the salmonella outbreak?